SveltePress/sveltepress/packages/docs-site/src/routes/reference/vite-plugin/+page.md

 ## Low level API

-The @sveltepress/vite package has a low level api function `mdToSvelte`
+The `@sveltepress/vite` package has a low level function `mdToSvelte`.

-It is used for all the major markdown render in Sveltepress.
+It is used for all the major Markdown rendering in Sveltepress.

-It can be used for a more basic markdown render engine involved with Svelte.
+It can be used for a more basic Markdown render engine involved with Svelte.

 Here's usage example: